leifdenby/neural-lam-experiments/README.md

 # neural-lam-experiments

-The aim of the tool (`neural-lam-experiments`) in this repo is to define a process for running a study of experiments with the `neural-lam` model against a set of predifined baseline experiments.
+The aim of the tool (`neural-lam-experiments`) in this repo is to define a process for running a study of experiments with [neural-lam](https://github.com/mllam/neural-lam) against a set of predefined baseline experiments.
 The tool is designed to make it easy to run a study of training experiments with `neural-lam` and to compare the results of these experiments in a consistent way.

-Specifically, `neural-lam-experiments` aims to define a process which allows us to **make reproducable experiments**.
+Specifically, `neural-lam-experiments` aims to define a process which allows you to **make reproducable experiments**.
 This means that the tool aims to enable you to detail 1) what software you used (including versions), 2) what data was used both in training and inference of the models you used, 3) what model architecture was used, 4) the training hyper parameters, 5) evaluation metrics and 6) how to recreate your plots.

 Once you have made a study that you wish to share you would create a branch, commit your changes and push your work to your fork of this repo.
 You can then share your experimental setup by sending a link to your branch to your colleagues 🚀.